cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/core.rst

 There are two main data abstractions: *streams* and *datasets*.
-Streams are ordered, partitioned sequences of data, and are the primary means of bringing data from external systems into the CDAP in real time.
+Streams are ordered, partitioned sequences of data, and are the primary means of bringing data from external systems into the CDAP in real-time.
 Datasets are abstractions on top of data, allowing you to access your data using higher-level abstractions and generic, reusable Java implementations of common data patterns instead of requiring you to manipulate data with low-level APIs.